fccn/docker-openedx-analytics-data-api/README.md

-# Open edX analyticsapi docker builder
+# Open edX analytics api docker builder

-Builds a docker container with the Open edX analyticsapi.
+Builds a docker container with the Open edX edx-analytics-data-api.

 By default builds the upstream repository https://github.com/openedx/edx-analytics-data-api.git for the `master` branch, but it's possible to build other fork.